Means of gaining access to computers and hidden functions in computer programs by entering little-known codes. Also known as a trap door.

 A component, program or system that is compatible with older equipment or previous versions of software.

 A secondary character on the television series Firefly, Badger was one of the crew’s contacts on the moon Persephone.
 The minor crime mastermind first appeared in the series’ pilot episode “Serenity,” and then reappeared in the episode “Shindig.”
-Badger, a self-proclaimed “honest businessman” can be friend or foe to any party, and his viewpoint has a habit of turning on the smallest of details.
+Badger can be friend or foe to any party, and his viewpoint has a habit of turning on the smallest of details.
 Although Badger cannot be completely trusted, he provides enough work for the crew of the off-the-radar cargo ship that Capt.
 Malcolm Reynolds is willing to do business with him on occasion.
-Badger is clearly a criminal, but he views himself as a businessman and “better than” Mal and other smugglers who do not have a base of operations.
+Though he is clearly a criminal, he views himself as an “honest businessman” and better than Mal and other smugglers who do not have a base of operations.
 Although series creator Joss Whedon has stated that he originally wrote the character with the intention of playing the role himself, Badger was portrayed by Mark Sheppard.

 Baldur’s Gate (game)

 An award-winning role-playing game of mystery, intrigue, and adventure released in 1998.